cyphar/cyphar.com/doc/published/linux-user-macbook-experience.md

 fuck right off.

 I just want to start out by saying that I *did* give OS X a chance to impress me.
-I used my new Macbook (without any Linux VMs or anything else) as my daily driver for almost a full week.
+I used my new Macbook (without any GNU/Linux VMs or anything else) as my daily driver for almost a full week.
 I decided against using VMs, because if you have to supplement your operating system with another (ore useful) operating system then that's not exactly a good thing.